 Given these findings, it makes sense for all service members to develop an emergency savings plan, as well as additional savings to provide a cushion to ease transition stress, especially if there is a period of reduced income or unemployment.
 Practically speaking, savings may be difficult or impossible for some service members and veterans since some do not have extra money to apply to savings and many have incurred debt.
-Over-indebtedness is inversely correlated with one's satisfaction with personal finances, and as Figure 3 shows, veterans who reported using a higher percentage of their income to pay off debt also reported difficulty transitioning.
-Analysis of data, collected from the 2014 Blue Star Families' Annual Military Family Lifestyle Survey, also found that those who reported higher credit card debt also reported a more difficult military transition.
+Over-indebtedness is inversely correlated with one's satisfaction with personal finances,27 and as Figure 3 shows, veterans who reported using a higher percentage of their income to pay off debt also reported difficulty I haven't had a paying job in two years.
+Having served for 20 years and can't access my retirement for another 13 years is a terrible burden."